My name is Jim and I am a confessed snacker.

 I always enjoy the appetizer round of any meal.
-I am usually charged with the appetizers for Christams Eve.
-I make a cheese/antipasta platter that mixes fun with flavor and really gets the tastebuds going.
+I am usually charged with the appetizers for big gatherings.
+I make a cheese/antipasto platter that mixes fun with flavor and really gets the tastebuds going.

 For meats, I like to mix Italian salamis and prosciutto with Iberian ham, Hungarian salami, spicy soppressata and smoked ham.
 Pepperoni is always a crowd favorite so I pair it with a mellow Jarlsberg or a smoke mozzarella.